-- o 120 credits at Level 4 to exit with a Certificate of Higher Education - 120 credits at Level 5 (having achieved 120 credits at level 4) to exit with a Diploma of Higher Education. - 120 credits at Level 6 (having achieved 120 credits at Level 4 and 120 credits at Level 5) to exit with a BSc (Hons) in Acupuncture.
+- 120 credits at Level 4 to exit with a Certificate of Higher Education in Complementary Therapies for Healthcare - 120 credits at Level 5 to exit with a Diploma of Higher Education. in Complementary Therapies for Healthcare - 120 credits at Level 6 (having achieved 120 credits at Level 4 and 120 credits at Level 5) to exit with a BSc Hons in Complementary Therapies for Healthcare.

-The programme is structured to share a number of generic modules with the BSc (Hons) in Complementary Therapies for Healthcare to ensure that that the students are exposed to a rich learning environment providing the opportunity to draw on the learning experiences of their peers.
+The programme is structured to share a number of generic modules with the BSc (Hons) in Acupuncture to ensure that that the students are exposed to a rich learning environment providing the opportunity to draw on the learning experiences of their peers.